 Available in various finishes for any application

 Lag bolts feature a hex head and are designed to be driven with a wrench or hex driver.
 Lag screws are also commonly called lag bolts because they are significantly larger than most other screws.
-Essentially, a lag bolts is just a very large wood screw with the threads extending to the top.
+Essentially, it is just a very large wood screw with the threads extending to the top.
 They feature the sharp cutting threads of a wood screw or sheet metal screw and have a shoulder below the head (in longer lengths), however everything is scaled up in size for use in larger applications.
-These screws typically need a pre-drilled whole and are not recommended as self tapping.
+These screws typically need a pre-drilled whole and are not recommended as self-tapping.

 Lag bolts are used to lag together lumber framing, to lag machinery feet to wood floors, and other heavy carpentry applications.
 These fasteners are clearly "screws" when defined by the Machinery's Handbook distinction.
 The term "lag bolt" has been replaced by "lag screw" in the Machinery's Handbook.
 However, in the minds of most tradesmen, they are "bolts" simply because they are large, with external-hex heads.
 In the United Kingdom, lag screws are known as coach screws.